 Team participation is the single most important driver of employee engagement.
 Dispersed workers who are part of a team are more than twice as likely to be "fully engaged" than their peers who are not part of a team, according to the ADP Research Institute.
 Organizations that embrace a learning management system strategy for teamwork in the workplace can scale a better experience across the workforce—whether its members are on site or remote.

 Why learning is key

-Today's team structure looks a lot different than it did 20 years ago as remote, part-time and contract workers have become an integral part of the workforce.
+Today's team structure looks a lot different from how it did 20 years ago as remote, part-time and contract workers have become an integral part of the workforce.
 Nearly two-thirds of employees surveyed by ADP belonged to more than one team.

 Technology is clearly a driver for modern teams to communicate, collaborate and stay connected across continents and time zones.
 However, it may be time for leaders to consider technology for building community and knowledge.

 Curate knowledge mastery

 Globally distributed teams may lose the ability to learn from others, put ideas into context or discuss the new information with colleagues.
-An LMS can foster and enrich team solidarity within the PKM model by providing curated workplace updates and the opportunity for social collaboration around learning and development content.
+A robust learning management system (LMS) can foster and enrich team solidarity within the PKM model by providing curated workplace updates and the opportunity for social collaboration around learning and development content.

 Foster individual contributions